 That’s why it’s so sad when Game of Thrones gets the science wrong.

-Climate parenting is tricky at the best of times, but the last thing anyone needs is a bawling 4-year-old who demands reassurance that, no, a resumption of geohistorically normal conditions—or quote-unquote “glaciation”—is not coming.
+Climate parenting is tricky at the best of times, but the last thing anyone needs is a bawling 4-year-old who demands to be reassured that No, sweetheart, a resumption of geohistorically normal conditions (or quote-unquote ‘reglaciation’) is not coming.

-Some of you may be climate parents yourselves!
+Some of you may even be climate parents yourselves!

-You probably have one or two misgivings about correcting a catchphrase so central to your intellectual property.
-I’ve therefore taken the liberty of thoroughly debunking your concerns as follows.
+Of course, it’s only natural that you have one or two misgivings about correcting a catchphrase so central to your intellectual property.
+I’ve therefore taken the liberty of thoroughly debunking all your concerns, as follows.